Posted November 21, 2024

 Risks of Non-Compliance

 Non-compliance carries serious penalties, including fines of $500 per day for each violation and criminal penalties of up to $10,000 or two years in prison.
-Avoiding these penalties requires timely and accurate filing of your BOI report with FinCEN.
+Avoiding these penalties requires timely and accurate filing of your BOI report with FinCEN (if required).

 How BNA Can Help